 Early methods, such as Carulli and Carcassi, are often organized by key, and subjects such as technique, music reading or theoretical concepts generally belong to later methods.
 The curriculum here is primarily sets of scales, arpeggios, exercises, and short pieces organized by key.

 Unlike, say, Shearer’s method which only covers the open positions, the Carcassi Method is the most complete all-in-one book as far as reading and knowledge of the fretboard are concerned.
-On the other hand, Shearer’s method focusses a lot on right-hand mechanics, for instance, but Carcassi has very little on mechanics.
+On the other hand, Shearer’s method focuses a lot on right-hand mechanics, for instance, but Carcassi has very little on mechanics.

 As mentioned the price of entry for many is worth it for the 25 famous studies at the end of the book.
 It should be on the shelf of every classical guitarist for this reason alone.